AftabHussain/aftabhussain.github.io/project-code-intel.md

 <img src="../images/projects/code-intel/ai-background.jpg" alt="drawing"/>

-This comprehensive project investigating massive deep neural models of code consists of two components, each encompassing multiple works. **The Explainable AI** component focuses on the behavior of these models, and the **Safe AI for Code** component focuses on their security.
-A dedicated page for the Safe AI for Code component can be found [here](http://babylon.cs.uh.edu/web/)).
+This comprehensive project investigating massive deep neural models of code consists of two components, each encompassing multiple works.
+The **Explainable AI** component focuses on the behavior of these models, and the **Safe AI for Code** component focuses on their security.
+A dedicated page for the Safe AI for Code component can be found [here](http://babylon.cs.uh.edu/web/).
 The subject models range in size from millions to billions of parameters (100m to 15b+) -- they include transformer-based Large Language Models (LLMs) like Microsoft's [**CodeBERT**](https://github.com/microsoft/CodeBERT), Salesforce's [**CodeT5 and CodeT5+**](https://github.com/salesforce/CodeT5), Meta's
 [**Llama2**](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [**CodeLlama**](https://huggingface.co/docs/transformers/en/model_doc/code_llama), BigCode's [**StarCoder**](https://github.com/bigcode-project/starcoder), against attacks on
 software development tasks including **defect detection**, **clone detection**, and **text-to-code generation**.
-The techniques we deploy include model probing and black box approaches that involve fine-tuning the models on noise-induced and poisoned code data derived from benchmark datasets like Microsoft's **CodeXGLUE**, utilizing NVIDIA A100 GPUs.
-Here is a list of the works in this project:
+The techniques we deploy include model probing and black box approaches that involve fine-tuning the models on noise-induced and poisoned code data derived from benchmark datasets like Microsoft's [**CodeXGLUE**](https://github.com/microsoft/CodeXGLUE), utilizing NVIDIA A100 GPUs.

+Here is are the works in this project:

 ## [Measuring Impacts of Poisoning on Model Parameters and Embeddings for Large Language Models of Code](../project-params-embeds/index.html)
 <div style="font-family: 'Alata';">